 ECO100 costs $0.01 per kWh more than our ECOplus option.
 That’s an easy and affordable way to green your operations, receive LEED points, and eliminate carbon emissions associated to your electricity use.

 Typical Monthly Electric Charges

-Based on a typical usage of 1540 kWh at current PG&E rates and PCE rates effective as of March 15, 2018 under the A-1 rate schedule.
+Based on a typical usage of 1,436 kWh at current PG&E rates effective May 1, 2020 and Peninsula Clean Energy rates effective as of May 15, 2020 under the A1X rate schedule.
 Actual differences may vary depending on usage, rate schedule, and other factors.
 Estimate provided is an average of seasonal rates.